Leonardo Polo: Transcendental Anthropology

 For Polo, the difference between the universe and man is this: Man is a co-being which co-exists with other co-existences.
 Man is the being existentially open to other acts of being: it co-exists with the being of the universe, with other human persons and, most importantly, with God.
 In its openness to others lies the dual character of its being, which makes the existence of a lonely person a metaphysical absurdity.

 The ontological limits of a person do not have the sharper edges of other creatures’ beings.
 We conceive degrees of perfection in instruments such as a boiler depending on a variety of reasons, i.e. on how it fulfils or achieves some desirable purpose for which the instrument was crafted.
 A similar thing can be said of animals, in what they add up to sustaining biological life.
 The human being is equally open to perfection, but that increase, which is equally ruled by some purpose, is inherent to its act of being.
 Inasmuch as human beings co-exist with other co-beings, and especially with God, free will can grow.

 Thus Polo conceives freedom not as sheer spontaneity, autonomous independence or lack of physical and psychological constraints, but in a new an unexpected sense: as being radically open to other beings.
 We may be tempted to think that a person’s relation with God is strictly causal, but that is only the case of the universe which in Access to Being was characterised as persistence.
 A person's unique dependence on God is the root of her freedom and hence, of an inward openness built on self-knowledge and self-giving.
 The person's call to openness is at the same time a call to be ontologically ever-more, that is, to be more human in accord with the moral, ethical, and practical implications of what is a 'good' person by nature, and which can only be found in an Aristotelian, non-utilitarian frame of objective values.

 Polo proposes that 'openness', 'freedom', 'intellection' and 'love' are "human transcendentals."
 This means that there can only be a human being when these four properties are in place, although the number of these human transcendentals is not restricted to these four.
 What is important is that human transcendentals allow an anonymous being to co-exist and to be recognised among other co-existences like her.
 In this way, Polo overturns the classic doctrine of transcendentals, for which properties such as 'being', 'one', 'truth', 'good' and 'beauty' are universal and all-embracing, including human beings.
 But he argues that since persons are able to actively acquire those intrinsically static qualities and be intimately transformed by their achievement, human transcendentals substantially differ from the classic set of transcendentals.

+Polo's Complete Works

+The following is a list of Leonardo Polo’s Complete Works as published by EUNSA.